CarelessInternet/Ticketer/README.md

 ## Need a DB?

 If you're planning on hosting your own version of the bot and are in need of a database, contact `🙏Hope#0001` on Discord.
+They can also be found in the support server.

 ## Setup